-Leave Mui Ne in the early morning to visit the highlights of the area such as: Fishing Village, Fairy Springs, Red Canyon, White Sand Dunes.
+Leave Mui Ne in the early morning to visit the highlights of the area such as Fishing Village, Fairy Springs, Red Canyon, White Sand Dunes.
 Get back on the motorbike and ride through the dragon fruit farms, you might want to get some of these fresh fruits and try them for yourself.
 We continue to ride to the stunning curvy mountain roads of the Central Highlands and stop at the K'ho ethnic minority village where you will witness their unique culture, wild lifestyle and enjoy their natural hospitality.
-Arrive in Bao Loc about 5 pm.
-Check in and stay overnight.
+Arrive in Bao Loc at about 5 pm.
+Check-in and stay overnight.

-Continue to travel to Kon Tum where you visit Kon Tum Prison, Wooden Church, and spend some time to play with the adorable kids at Vinh Son Orphanage.
-Ride to the Kon K’tu village where you open the knowledge about the Ede hill tribe’s culture, custom and their unique traditional Rong House.
+Continue to travel to Kon Tum where you visit Kon Tum Prison, Wooden Church, and spend some time playing with the adorable kids at Vinh Son Orphanage.
+Ride to the Kon K’tu village where you open the knowledge about the Ede hill tribe’s culture, custom, and their unique traditional Rong House.
 Get back to town about 5 pm and stay overnight.

-Riding the Ho Chi Minh Trail is incredible experience, cruise along and let the amazing scenery take you away.
-Stop off for a break and get to learn more about the different cultures of the ethnic minority groups such as: Ch’ru, Bana, Ede who live in the East of Truong Son Mountain ranges.
+Riding the Ho Chi Minh Trail is an incredible experience, cruise along and let the amazing scenery take you away.
+Stop off for a break and get to learn more about the different cultures of the ethnic minority groups such as Ch’ru, Bana, Ede who live in the East of Truong Son Mountain ranges.
 The well-known Phoenix Airport and Charlie Hill are interesting areas for a couple of stops to learn how the locals struggled throughout the war.
-Get to Kham Duc, a small mountain town on Ho Chi Minh trail and stay overnight.
+Get to Kham Duc, a small mountain town on the Ho Chi Minh trail, and stay overnight.

 Explore the colorful local market of the mountain town of Kham Duc in the early morning to learn how the locals trade their goods is delightful.
 Get back on the motorbike and continue to ride along the marvelous Ho Chi Minh Trail.
 Next is off for the ferry to cross Thu Bon River for My Son Holy Land, a unique beautiful sanctuary world of the ancient Cham religion and architecture.
 Arrive in ancient Hoi An town, at the hotel of your choice about 04:00 pm and finish your memorable motorbike trip with Easy Riders Vietnam